 The set comprised a handsome set of wood-panelled dock and a larger upper platform, also capable of being used as a dock.
 It promised a courtroom scene, but ingeniously Felix Meagher replaced it with a dream-vision of a duel between Barry and Ned.
 This recapitulates an earlier duel between Barry and Snodgrass in which Barry acted magnanimously (he could be generous!), and it also suggests his failing health and increasing reliance on morphine.
 It enabled words to be exchanged between the two main protagonists with blunderbuss emphasis.

 Ned is, of course, the gift that keeps on giving.
 There wouldn’t be a year goes by when there isn’t some development of the Ned myth and some addition to the historical record, whether it’s the finding of his skull, or revelations about where he was buried, or a revision of the reputation of the police involved in the narrative.
 It’s a divisive tale, not unlike the 1975 Dismissal.
 Curiously, both Ned’s hanging and the dismissal occurred on 11 November: the uncanny raises its head again.
 It wouldn’t do to be superstitious.
-There’s a deep seam of superstition that this play mines: the Barry curse, that ‘a man with burning eyes will be your demise’ (Ned’s eyes, apparently, became angry when passionate as a result of a medical condition), and Ned’s counter-curse, that he expected to meet him where he was going.
+There’s a deep seam of superstition that this play mines: the Barry curse, that ‘a man with burning eyes will be your demise’ (Ned’s eyes, apparently, because of a medical condition became red when he was stirred), and Ned’s counter-curse, that he expected to meet him where he was going.
 By coincidence, or perhaps as a result of the curse, Judge Barry died 12 days after Ned was hanged.
 Whether they were destined for hell or heaven was never explained.